x123/kdy-iss/docs/skovshoved-manoeuvres.md

 # Going Out (General Guidance)

-- Choose between hoisting at a pole or letting go cowboy-style.
-Cowboy-style allows less time for stopping and explaining if any.
-- In western winds, hoisting at pole or cowboy-style are both fairly simple.
+- In western winds, hoisting at the pole is fairly simple.
 - In eastern winds over 15 knots, going out is more tricky.
-Turning the boat can be very hard work and the cowboy-style needs a very good push to work.
+Turning the boat can be very hard work.
 - Main can only go up when pointing head-to-wind
-- Headsail can go up any wind direction, but doing cowboy-style with the wind in front of you the boat must not be moving (too much) backwards when hoisting, because the sail will push it further backwards.
+- Headsail can go up/down in any wind direction.
 - When holding the boat with a line – always put the line around something
   solid: winch, pole, clamp...